 In 1977, the WHO recorded the last case of smallpox infection acquired outside a laboratory in Somalia.

-In 1979, smallpox was finally eradicated, after having killed an estimated 300–500 million people in the 20th century.
+In 1979, smallpox was finally eradicated, after causing an estimated 300–500 million deaths in the 20th century.

 In 1980, the WHO officially declared the world free of smallpox.

-In the 1990, only 20 to 40% of children in developing countries were vaccinated against six preventable infectious diseases.
+In the 1980s, only 20 to 40% of children in developing countries were vaccinated against six diseases.
+The goal set by WHO in 1974 of universal vaccination by 1990 was not met.

 In 2000, the Global Alliance for Vaccines and Immunization was established to strengthen routine vaccinations and introduce new and underused vaccines in countries with a per capita GDP of under US$1,000.

-In 2001, thimerosal was removed from childhood vaccines in the United States as a precaution, even though evidence supported its safety and efficacy.
+In 2001, thimerosal was removed from childhood vaccines in the United States as a precaution, even though evidence supported its safety and efficacy in vaccines.

-In 2004, 10 of the original 12 co-authors (not including Wakefield) published a retraction of the article and stated the following: "We wish to make it clear that in this paper no causal link was established between MMR vaccine and autism as the data were insufficient."
+In 2004, 10 of the original 12 co-authors of Andrew Wakefield's 1998 paper published a retraction of the article and stated that no causal link was established between the MMR vaccine and autism as the data were insufficient.

 By 2006, global health experts concluded that the eradication of polio was only possible if the supply of drinking water and sanitation facilities were improved in slums.